 Or I start to wonder why I didn't shoot it at a completely different focal length or composition.

-In the particular case that I wanted to talk about today the issue was even harder because I had two images, with basically the same composition but who couldn't be more different at the same time, that made me doubt.
+In the particular case that I wanted to talk about today, the issue was even harder because there were two of them, with basically the same composition but, at the same time, they couldn't be more different.
 And as you know, in the end -keeping the metaphor alive- you can only choose one.